Kedard37/VSDSquadron_Mini_Internship/README.md

 4. 1KΩ Resistor (Qty.
 1)
 5. Breadboard - Small (Qty.
 1)
 6. Jumper Wires (Qty.
 As per your Requirement)
 7. Power Bank - To Power the Circuit (Qty.
-1) - Power any other sources can also be used
+1) - Any other Power Sources can be used

 ## Circuit Connections:
 ![Decade Up & Down Counter Circuit Diagram](https://github.com/user-attachments/assets/ac190bbe-9002-4a09-bed6-e941a6fd632f) </br>